 “Hi Emily S., these are organic apple juice.
 No artificial anything, no gluten, no nightshades, and I got one box of gluten free granola bars just for you, also containing no nightshades.”

-“Last but not least, hi, Emily T., you left your shoes and socks here after practice on Monday, I washed your socks and I have both in my gym bag.”
+“Last but not least, hi, Emily T., you left your shoes and socks here after practice on Monday, I washed your socks and I have your shoes in my gym bag.”

-He took his gym bag off his shoulder and dug down to the bottom and handed Emily T. her tiny high-tops and a ball of pink socks.
+He took his gym bag off his shoulder and dug down to the bottom, handing Emily T. her tiny high-tops and a ball of pink socks.
 Then he found a container of tictacs, dumped the contents into one of the pockets of the gym bag and handed the empty container to Kiara to use as a lost-tooth trophy case.
 “Put your gross tooth in here and then put it in your gym bag so it doesn’t get lost, Kiara.”

 “Yes, Coach!” piped a gaggle of little voices.

 “Quinn?
 How’s it going, friendo?
-What are you doing over here on the enemy side?
-Are you defecting?”
+What’re you doing over here on the opponents’ side?
+You defecting?
+Which means joining the other team?”

 Quinn shook their head and did not look up at him.